-All students in the masters program in Communication Sciences and Disorders at Teachers College have significant opportunities to acquire the knowledge and skills needed to work with multicultural populations.
+All students in the master's program in CSD at Teachers College have significant opportunities to acquire the knowledge and skills needed to work with multicultural populations.
 The faculty has extensive experience and knowledge in bilingual and multicultural matters and incorporates this knowledge into the courses.
 As a result, all students who graduate from the program have significant exposure to the issues related to providing appropriate speech-language services to multicultural populations.

 Master’s Program in Communication Sciences and Disorders

-Because the information is integrated into the required coursework for the master’s of science program in speech-language pathology, students only need to take one addition three-credit course to meet the requirements of bilingual/bicultural program focus, and of the NYS Education Department bilingual extension certificate.
+Because the information is integrated into the required coursework for the master’s of science program in CSD, students only need to take one addition three-credit course to meet the requirements of bilingual/multicultural program focus, and of the NYS Education Department bilingual extension certificate.

-The requirements for the bilingual/bicultural program focus are:
+The requirements for the bilingual/multicultural program focus are:

 BBSQ 5041 School speech-language-hearing program;

 BBSQ 5111 Assessment and Evaluation, with bilingual/bicultural focus faculty;

 BBSQ 5115 Language Disorders in Children, with bilingual/bicultural focus faculty;

 BBSQ 5120 Communication Disorders in Bilingual/Bicultural Children;